stephan-gh/M3/README.md

     $ export M3_HW_SSH=ssh-alias-for-M_fpga

+Note that the source of the hardware platform is [openly available](https://github.com/Barkhausen-Institut/M3-hardware) as well.

 ### 4. Cross compiler for gem5 and the hardware platform

 For gem5 and the hardware platform, you need to build a cross compiler for the desired ISA.
 Note that only gem5 supports all three ISAs; the hardware platform only supports RISC-V. You can build the cross compiler as follows: